Access Map: supported tokens & credential formats¶

 printf '%s' 'xoxp-example...' > ./slack.token

-kingfisher access-map slack ./slack.token --json-out slack.access-map.json
+kingfisher access-map slack ./slack.token --format json > slack.access-map.json

 AWS (aws)¶